danbev/learning-llvm/README.md

    unnamed_addr #0 personality
    i32 (i32, i32, i64, %"unwind::libunwind::_Unwind_Exception"*, %"unwind::libunwind::_Unwind_Context"*)* @rust_eh_personality {
 ```
-`#0` is the attributes name I think.
+`#0` is the attribute index.
 `personality constant` allows a function to specify what function to use for
 exception handling.

 ### Structures
-Normal (non-packed) struct:
+Normal (non-packed/not padded)) struct:
 ```
 %Foo = type {
   i32,           // no member name, uses index 0
   double }       // no member name, uses index 1
 ```
-So notice that we use indexed instead of named members.
-But we don't used the
+So notice that we use indexes instead of named members.
+But we don't use the
-indexes directly as in %someFoo.0, but instead we use `getelementptr` (GEP).
+indexes directly as in %someFoo.0, but instead we use `getelementptr` (GEP)
+(more on this instruction later).

-Packed structs:
+Packed structs (padded):
 ```
 %Foo = type <{
   i32,           // no member name, uses index 0